 Article V: Elected Officers

-Mobile Apps for EBS SIG will be led by a Board of at least three (3) members, who will be elected by the general membership.
+Mobile Apps for Enterprises SIG will be led by a Board of at least three (3) members, who will be elected by the general membership.
 The Board positions will serve for a term of two years.

 Chair and Co-Chair (Coordinators)

-The Chair and Co-Chair would represent Mobile Apps for EBS SIG respectively.
+The Chair and Co-Chair would represent Mobile Apps for Enterprises SIG respectively.
 The Chair and Co-Chair are responsible for developing and implementing by-laws for the group.
 In this capacity, they are expected to follow all OAUG Policies and Procedures and ensure that the group maintains their good standing with the OAUG.
 Additionally, the Chair and Co-Chair would be responsible for developing volunteers for the group as we as general group administration and maintenance.
 The Chair and Co-Chair must be an OAUG member.